SIA Group pledges to achieve net zero carbon emissions by 2050

 The SIA Group consists of flag carrier SIA, budget airline Scoot and SIA Cargo.

-It said in a statement on Monday (May 24) that its airlines will achieve the net zero carbon emissions goal through several measures.
-These include investing in new-generation aircraft, adopting sustainable aviation fuels and sourcing for high-quality carbon offsets.
+It said in a statement yesterday that its airlines will achieve the net zero carbon emissions goal through several measures.
+These include investing in new-generation aircraft, adopting sustainable aviation fuels and sourcing high-quality carbon offsets.

 Chief executive officer Goh Choon Phong said the group is aware that sustainability is an increasingly important issue to both customers and staff.